“How do I know if I am ready to take the MBLEx?”

 I just took the MBLEx and I did not pass it.
 This is my third attempt.
-I made a 626.
 I felt very prepared as I was making 80 to 85 on the practice quizzes.
 I am very upset and frustrated now.

 I am so sorry to hear about your exam.
 I know it is upsetting and frustrating when you receive those results, especially when you felt prepared for this attempt.